-Letlapa’s name means ‘man of stone’.
-I feel that Letlapa has been weathered by a formidable struggle to become a ‘child of this soil’.
+Letlapa’s name means ‘man of stone’ and I feel that he has been weathered by a formidable struggle to become a ‘child of this soil’.
 I too am a child of this soil.
 I know his comrades’ bullets killed my daughter, and that terrible pain will always be with me.
 But I have forgiven the man who gave the command.
 I feel his humanity.

-Since meeting Ginn I’ve had to face the fact that people were killed because of my orders.
+Since meeting Ginn, I’ve had to face the fact that people were killed because of my orders.
 I’ve also had to acknowledge that the people we fought and harmed and caused to grieve were never our direct enemies.
-I believed that terror had to be answered with terror, and I authorised high profile massacres on white civilians in the same way that our oppressors had done to us.
+I believed that terror had to be answered with terror, and I authorized high-profile massacres on white civilians in the same way that our oppressors had done to us.
 At the time it seemed the only valid response.
 But where would it have ended?
 If my enemies had been cannibals, would I have eaten white flesh?
 If my enemies had raped black women, would I have raped white women?